sizzlebop/CLIche/docs/RESEARCH_COMMAND_README.md

 ## Document Generation Modes

-When using the `--write` flag to generate a document, the research command leverages CLIche's advanced document generation capabilities:
+When using the `--write` flag to generate a document, the research command offers three different modes:

 ### Comprehensive Documents (Default)